awemorris/suika3/README.md

 - **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles.
 Even on platforms where JIT is restricted, you never have to sacrifice performance thanks to AOT.
+Ray is a native technology.

 - **Sandbox Model:** Scripts cannot access arbitrary files/network.
   Only game assets and save data are accessible via engine-managed